ViktorKob/portfolio/README.md

 - Only start feature implementation that can be completed in at most a few days, instead make the sub-features into production candidates, before working on the complex features
 - Write the code to be read, using comment to elaborate invisible details, not explain the code itself
 - Consider every code warning and decide how to handle it
-- Perfection is a dream, continuous improvement is real.
+- Perfection is a dream, continuous improvement is real; use the [Boy Scout Rule](https://medium.com/@biratkirat/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385)
 - Make it work at all before worrying about details and niceness
 - Stay agile and "light-weight" for as long as possible; document and test when the right level of maturity is reached
 - [SOLID](https://en.wikipedia.org/wiki/SOLID)